mehulagg/gitlab/doc/user/markdown.md

 in October 2018.

-You may have older issues, merge requests, or Markdown documents in your repository that were written using some of the nuances of GitLab's RedCarpet version of Markdown.
+You may have older issues, merge requests, or Markdown documents in your repository that were written using some of the nuances of GitLab's Redcarpet version of Markdown.
 Since CommonMark uses slightly stricter syntax, these documents might now appear a little differently since we have transitioned to CommonMark.